adobeio/adobeio-documentation/README.md

 # Integrate Analytics Triggers with Adobe I/O Events

 These instructions describe how to use Adobe Analytics triggers to notify you of Adobe I/O events, including the behavior of your site's users.
-Follow the instructions to try the solution yourself.
-The instructions contain the following sections:
+Follow the instructions below to try the solution yourself.

 1. [Introduction](#Introduction)